Last updated on July 28th, 2021 at 12:07 pm

 D) Swimm at Agios Gordios beach

-If you want to get to know a typical sandy and busy beach of Corfu, you should also plan a visit to Agios Gordis.
+If you want to get to know the typical sandy and busy beach of Corfu, you should also plan a visit to Agios Gordis.

 Wonderful beach with many shops, restaurants but also rich and exotic nightlife in the many clubs that almost touch the sea.
 A taste of Caribbean flavor.